Sydney: Parks and open spaces

-The Anzac War Memorial in Hyde Park is a public memorial dedicated to the achievement of the Australian Imperial Force of World War I.
+The Anzac War Memorial in Hyde Park is a public memorial dedicated to the Australian Imperial Force of World War I.

-The Royal Botanic Garden is the most iconic green space in the Sydney region, hosting both scientific and leisure activities.
-There are 15 separate parks under the administration of the City of Sydney.
+The Royal Botanic Garden is the most iconic green space in the region, hosting both scientific and leisure activities.
+There are 15 separate parks under the City administration.
 Parks within the city centre include Hyde Park, The Domain and Prince Alfred Park.

 The Centennial Parklands is the largest park in the City of Sydney, comprising 189 ha.

 The inner suburbs include Centennial Park and Moore Park in the east (both within the City of Sydney local government area), while the outer suburbs contain Sydney Park and Royal National Park in the south, Ku-ring-gai Chase National Park in the north, and Western Sydney Parklands in the west, which is one of the largest urban parks in the world.
-The Royal National Park was proclaimed on 26 April 1879 and with 13200 ha is the second oldest national park in the world.
+The Royal National Park was proclaimed in 1879 and with 13200 ha is the second oldest national park in the world.

 Hyde Park is the oldest parkland in the country.
 The largest park in the Sydney metropolitan area is Ku-ring-gai Chase National Park, established in 1894 with an area of 15400 ha.
-It is regarded for its well-preserved records of indigenous habitation and more than 800 rock engravings, cave drawings and middens have been located in the park.
+It is regarded for its well-preserved records of indigenous habitation – more than 800 rock engravings, cave drawings and middens.

 The area now known as The Domain was set aside by Governor Arthur Phillip in 1788 as his private reserve.
 Under the orders of Macquarie the land to the immediate north of The Domain became the Royal Botanic Garden in 1816.
 This makes them the oldest botanic garden in Australia.
-The Gardens are not just a place for exploration and relaxation, but also for scientific research with herbarium collections, a library and laboratories.
+The Gardens host scientific research with herbarium collections, a library and laboratories.
 The two parks have a total area of 64 ha with 8,900 individual plant species and receive over 3.5 million annual visits.